 “Yes, I was,” I answered, “but when I was younger I was afraid to try to perform it.
 In the early 70’s I went with my friend Andy to the one comedy club then in Philadelphia for his first attempt at stand-up.

 He began to feel nervous and said to me ‘Perry, will you be disappointed in me if I don’t go up?’

 ‘Not at all,’ I said, ever the reassuring pillar of strength.
 ‘Let’s go get stoned and get something to eat.’

 But my friend did go up, and it was the start of a career that has included his writing for many successful television shows over the years.
 Damn!
 If only I’d urged him on with on with a “you can do it,” I could have taken credit for his all his success!”

 If only I'd urged myself on with similar words back then maybe I could have taken credit for a little bit of success in my own right.

 The Q & A over, it was time for those who bought the book to line up for the esteemed author to autograph it.

 “What’s your name?”
 I asked each person as they came forward.
 I inscribed each purchaser's book with a separate message for him or her, each successive message more illegible than the one before.

 Yep, as it turned out I handled the whole launch thing with the same aplomb as J.K.
-Rowling, only without the boobs.
+Rowling, only without the mega successful best sellers.

 In this, The Year of Perry Block, let’s us both keep that in mind.